Passphrase Competition: We have a winner – again!

 ———————

-I actually made the first run of this little competition back in February 2012, and blogged about it here.
-Some info from my side:
+The first iteration of this little competition ran back in February 2012, and blogged about it here.
+Some additional notes:

 1. "Using any language" can be discussed.

 The normal understanding would be a way humans communicate.
-Sign language is a way for humans to communicate, and so is also emojis and much more.
+Sign language is a way for humans to communicate, and so are emojis and much more.
 Morse code is represented with long or short (binary) signalling.
 So is binary by itself with 1's and 0's.
-I have to admit that when I came up with this in 2012, I was just as narrowminded and didn't think of binary or morse code as "language".
-I was "obsessed" with my own Norwegian and English as my second language, but was curious about other spoken/written languages like Finnish (Thx @Mikko for "Tämä mätä mätäs tässä."
+Thorsheim has admitted that when he came up with this in 2012, he was just as narrowminded and didn't think of binary or morse code as "language".
+He was "obsessed" with his own Norwegian and English as his second language, but was curious about other spoken/written languages like Finnish (Thx @Mikko for "Tämä mätä mätäs tässä."
 5 unique, incl. space), Hungarian (Thx @adiz0r for "Te tetted e tettetett tetted, te tettetett tettek tettese!", 56 chars, 9 unique) or Indonesian (Thx kontan for "Kek kok kuku kaki kakakku kok kaku kek?").

 2. "Grammatical sense" != Grammatically correct.

-As lots of ads will show you, many phrases and sentences doesn't use a . (period) at the end.
+As lots of ads will show you, many phrases and sentences don't use a . (period) at the end.

 3. Confusing example?

-I also did the example passphrase "This is a password." with a period at the end, specifically to exemplify a grammatically correct sentence in order to lock your thoughts onto grammatically correct, and "forget" about "grammatical sense".
+Thorsheim also used the example passphrase "This is a password." with a period at the end, specifically to exemplify a grammatically correct sentence in order to lock participants' thoughts onto grammatically correct, and "forget" about "grammatical sense".
 Reading the assignment from start to finish before starting can sometimes be a good thing.

-Perhaps very geeky, but I've done this with many audiences, and it is actually very entertaining at times.
-Let me know of any interesting results and interpretations observed!
+Perhaps very geeky, but it is actually very entertaining at times.
+Readers are encouraged to share any interesting results and interpretations observed!